-Everyone’s looking for a good deal on their car insurance.
-The difficulty of seeking out fast savings on your auto coverage is that cheaper car insurance rates are traditionally the result of building up your driving reputation over a long period of time.
+Everyone's looking for a good deal on car insurance.
+The difficulty of seeking out fast savings is that cheap car insurance rates are often the result maintaining a good driving record over a long period of time, and having good credit.
 (The exception to this rule is usage-based insurance.)

 While it may take years of careful driving to significantly lower your rates, there are a few steps you can take immediately to ensure that you’re not overpaying for your car insurance.
 Check these six action items off your list before you settle for your current coverage rate.

 Until you see what else the market has to offer, you won’t know whether you’re getting or missing a great deal by sticking with your current policy.
 Failing to reevaluate your car insurance periodically could mean that you’re missing out on better rates with a different company.

 Make it a point to compare car insurance rates at least once every six months, especially if you’ve recently experienced a change that could impact your policy more heavily, like purchasing a new car.
 Getting at least three quotes is recommended in order to make a solid comparison.

 Another simple way to reduce your car insurance rate is by raising your deductible.
 This means increasing how much you’ll pay out pocket before your insurance pays out for any damages or injuries.

 Raising your deductible is not always the best route, especially for those averse to risk.
 Ask yourself the following questions to get a sense of whether a higher deductible is the best money-saving route:

 - Will I be able to afford the deductible if an accident occurs?
 If the answer is no, it’s wise not to gamble on the chance that you won’t need to pay out of pocket.